tabs-not-spaces/powers-hell-blog/_posts/2018-12-19-upload-files-to-azure-file-share-using-powershell-microsoft-flow.md

 id: 143
 title: 'Upload files to Azure File Share using PowerShell & Microsoft Flow'
 date: 2018-12-19T01:09:42+10:00
+excerpt: 'I’m a big fan of using Start-Transcript in my application install wrappers as it provides a very neat and tidy way to capture the output'
 author: Ben
 layout: post
 guid: http://powers-hell.com/?p=143